 Mille Lacs County follows the Minnesota Department of Transportation (MnDOT) for placement and removal of load restrictions on county state aid highways and county roads.
 The dates vary depending on frost and weather conditions.
 Mille Lacs County does reserve the right to place load restrictions on roads as deemed necessary by road conditions.

-Update: Spring load restrictions have been lifted by MnDOT on April 26, 2021.
+Update: Spring load restrictions have been lifted on May 13, 2022 by MnDOT .

 Spring load restrictions are a strategy to preserve paved and gravel roadway surfaces during the time when they are most vulnerable to damage.
 The cost of asphalt resurfacing projects in Mille Lacs County typically exceeds $200,000 per mile, and the taxpayers have made a significant investment in our road system.
 Overweight vehicles during spring load restrictions could literally cause millions of dollars of damage.